JojiJoseph/Space-War/design.md

 # TODO
 [] Speed is limited mouse position.
-So give a powerup to boost the speed [] Add a settings section to enable fixed speed for left and right movement
+So give a powerup to boost the speed [] Add a settings section to enable fixed speed for left and right movement [] Add a settings section to chanage volume and mute the background music

 # Collision Layers